HNK Čapljina

 HNK Čapljina (Croatian: Hrvatski nogometni klub Čapljina, lit.
 Croatian Football Club Čapljina) is a professional association football club from the city of Čapljina that is situated in Bosnia and Herzegovina.

-Čapljina currently plays in the Second League of the Federation of Bosnia and Herzegovina and plays its home matches on the Bjelave Stadium which has a capacity of 1,000 seats.
+Čapljina currently plays in the First League of the Federation of Bosnia and Herzegovina and plays its home matches on the Bjelave Stadium which has a capacity of 1,000 seats.